 - Swelling of the arms and legs and a sensation of creeping on the skin – let your doctor or nurse know straight away if this happens

-- Kidney changes – you will have regular blood tests to check how well your kidneys are working and will have fluids to flush the drugs through
+- Kidney changes – you will have fluids to flush the drugs through

-- Fluid retention – your ankles may swell and you may put on weight
+- Fluid build up – your ankles may swell and you may put on weight

 - Inflammation of the lining of the digestive system causing abdominal pain